 Blended Learning Initiative (BLI)

 In the 2020-2021 school year, COVID-19 caused many schools in Colorado to completely shift their instructional models from traditional in-person to remote learning instruction and other types of hybrid models.
-This shift has upended what schools thought of as “normal” instruction for a large number of students.
-Rather than going back to business as usual, it is an important moment to step back and reassess what we know, or thought we knew, about “what works” in terms of instruction, seat time/funding requirements and—fundamentally—achieving strong student outcomes.
+This shift upended what districts thought of as “normal” instruction for a large number of students.
+It has been important to step back and reassess what we know, or thought we knew, about “what works” in terms of instruction, seat time/funding requirements and—fundamentally—achieving strong student outcomes.
 As such, CDE started the Blended Learning Initiative (BLI) for collective conversation across districts, schools, and the state to look at what we’ve learned, how students have been impacted, how education has evolved, and where we go from here.